scipy-conference/scipy_proceedings/papers/adam_richards/lpedit_manuscript.rst

 Like Sweave, lpEdit uses a Noweb [Ramsey94]_ inspired syntax.
 The advantages are that due to a simplified syntax, the flow of the document is only minimally interrupted by the presence of code.
-Also, to reduce the learning burden on new users we suggest they concentrate on learning :math:`\textrm{\LaTeX}`, reST and the embedded programming language of choice instead of lpEdit-specific tricks to embed plots, tables or other convenient features.
-For ``*.rnw``, ``*.nw`` and ``*.rst`` documents we embed code in the following way.
+Also, to reduce the learning burden on new users, we suggest they concentrate on learning :math:`\textrm{\LaTeX}`, reST and the embedded programming language of choice instead of lpEdit-specific tricks to embed plots, tables or other convenient features.
+For ``*.rnw``, ``*.nw`` and ``*.rst`` documents, we embed code in the following way.

 .. sourcecode::